alinajadebarnett/iaiabl/README.md

 # IAIA-BL

-This code package implements IAIA-BL from the manuscript "IAIA-BL:
-A Case-based Interpretable Deep Learning Model for Classification of Mass Lesions in Digital Mammography" by Alina Jade Barnett, Fides Regina Schwartz, Chaofan Tao, Chaofan Chen, Yinhao Ren, Joseph Y. Lo, and Cynthia Rudin.
+This code implements IAIA-BL from the manuscript "IAIA-BL: A Case-based Interpretable Deep Learning Model for Classification of Mass Lesions in Digital Mammography" by Alina Jade Barnett, Fides Regina Schwartz, Chaofan Tao, Chaofan Chen, Yinhao Ren, Joseph Y. Lo, and Cynthia Rudin.

-This code package was developed by the authors at Duke University and University of Maine, and licensed under a dual License (see LICENSE for more information regarding the use and the distribution of this code package).
+This code package was developed by the authors at Duke University and University of Maine, and licensed as described in LICENSE (for more information regarding the use and the distribution of this code package).

 ## Prerequisites
 Any operating system on which you can run GPU-accelerated